Maine Coons: Best And Worst Decision

 My cats love playing fetch, chasing each other, or partaking in Zoomies.
 Whilst this is funny to watch and they get lots of enjoyment and exercise, this Maine Coon behavior has come with a financial cost that hurts!

 My beautiful wooden floors are severely scratched and scraped.
-I now understand why my next-door neighbors installed stone floor tiles in their house – it was clearly to protect the floor from their dog’s claws!
+I now understand why my next-door neighbors installed stone floor tiles in their house – it was clearly to protect the floor from their cat’s claws!